pulumi/docs/pulumi-hugo/themes/default/content/topics/kubernetes.md

 layout: kubernetes
 url: /kubernetes

-meta_desc: Pulumi provides a cloud native programming model for Kubernetes deployments and orchestration.
-Any code, any cloud, any app.
+meta_desc: Pulumi provides a single infrastructure as code workflow for Kubernetes and underlying infrastructure, using general-purpose languages and YAML.

 aliases:
   - /cloudnative